You can earn your business degree online at almost every stage: associate, bachelor’s, and master’s.

 An online bachelor’s degree may be a good option if you want to qualify for more entry-level business jobs or advance in your business career.
 Most roles in the business and finance sector require a bachelor’s degree in order to get started on that career track.

-You can earn your Master of Science (MS) in Master of Science in Management (MSM) online.
-But by and large, the most popular master’s business degree is the Master of Business Administration (MBA), which offers many concentrations such as marketing, finance, and operations.
+You can earn your Master of Science (MS) in business online, but by and large, the most popular business master’s degree is the Master of Business Administration (MBA).
 Many online MBA programs, including the iMBA from University of Illinois at Urbana-Champaign, provide access to the same faculty, courses, and materials as in-person MBA programs.

 In your master’s program, expect to take more advanced business courses that deepen your knowledge of topics like international markets or corporate finance.
 You can also expect an emphasis on leadership, since many people use the degree to pursue managerial and senior-level roles.